Tropical Storm Hone threatens Hawaii with fire and floods - KESQ

 (CNN) — The Atlantic hurricane season might be quiet for now, but the same can’t be said in the Pacific, where Tropical Storm Hone is threatening to deliver a weekend blow to Hawaii.

-A tropical storm warning has been issued for Hawaii’s Big Island with the storm on track to pass close to the state this weekend.
-It will deliver heavy rain, strong winds, dangerous seas and fire concerns to a tinder-dry state still recovering from one of the most devastating fires in US history.
+A tropical storm warning is in effect for Hawaii’s Big Island with the storm on track to deliver heavy rain, strong winds, dangerous seas and fire concerns to a tinder-dry state still recovering from one of the most devastating fires in US history.

-“Tropical storm conditions are expected in the warning area as early as Saturday afternoon and continuing into Sunday,” the National Hurricane Center said in its 8 p.m.
-HST advisory.
+Hawaii Gov. Josh Green declared a state of emergency Saturday evening due to the threats from Hone and the elevated fire danger in the state.
+The disaster emergency relief period will continue through Monday, according to the proclamation.

 Tropical activity has been abundant in the Pacific Ocean this year, but none of the seven East Pacific named storms have come close to Hawaii.
 Hone, the first storm to form in the Central Pacific since 2019, will break that mold.

-The storm is about 595 miles from Honolulu.
-It has maximum sustained winds of 50 mph, with tropical storm winds extending outward up to 115 miles from the center, the National Hurricane Center said.
+Tropical Storm Hone is located about 320 miles from Honolulu and is moving at about 14 mph, with maximum sustained winds of 65 mph, according to latest advisory from the National Hurricane Center.

 The storm is forecast to pass about 150 miles south of the Big Island late Saturday into Sunday morning.